R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Experimental Results

 \subsection{Ablation Study}

-The effects of model parameters, the ratio test and RANSAC on object registration performance are studied in this subsection.
+The effects of {the} model parameters, ratio test and {use of} RANSAC on {the} object registration performance are {discussed} in this subsection.
 We report the mean absolute errors using different input point numbers and neighborhood sizes of LRF in the first section of Table \ref{tab:Ablation-ModelNet40}.
-The error values are comparable for different input point numbers and LRF neighborhood sizes.
+The error values are comparable for different numbers {of input points} and LRF neighborhood sizes.
 The performance slightly drops when 512 points are used.
 Hence, we fix 2048 points and set the neighborhood size of LRF to 128 in following experiments.
 Next, we consider various degree of partial overlaps and the effect of adding noise of three levels in the second and the third sections of Table \ref{tab:Ablation-ModelNet40}, respectively.
 For partial registration, the error increases as the maximum overlapping region decreases.
 We see consistent improvement with the ratio test and RANSAC.
 Similarly, the performance improves after inclusion of the ratio test and RANSAC for registration with noise.

-To gain further insights into the difference of the simple object point clouds and the complex indoor point clouds, we remove the surface normal and geometric features and use only point coordinates for indoor registration.
-This leads to a sharp decrease in performance, where the averaged recall and precision are 0.39 and 0.19, respectively.
-Clearly, the use of point coordinates is not sufficient for complex indoor point clouds.
+To gain further insights into the difference {between} simple object point clouds and complex indoor point clouds, we remove the surface normal and geometric features and use only point coordinates for indoor registration.
+This leads to a sharp decrease in performance, {to an} average recall and precision {of} 0.39 and 0.19, respectively.
+Clearly, the use of point coordinates is not sufficient for {the registration of} complex indoor point clouds.
 We also reduce the LRF neighborhood size for indoor point clouds and see whether 64 or 128 neighbors could give similar performance as observed in object registration.
 Again, there is some performance degradation, and the best results are achieved with 256 neighbors.
 This is attributed to the fact that the more the number of points used to find the LRF, the more stable the local PCA against small perturbations and noise.
-In other words, the optimal point attributes and the hyper-parameter settings are different for registration of object and indoor point clouds.
+In other words, the optimal point attributes and the hyper-parameter settings are different for {registering} object and indoor {scene} point clouds.